akaJes/marlin-config/views/configuration.md

 ```cpp
 //#define PS_DEFAULT_OFF
 ```
 Enable this if you don't want the power supply to switch on when you turn on the printer.
-This is for printers that have dual powersupplies.
-For instance some setups have a separate powersupply for the heaters.
-In this situation you can save power by leaving the powersupply off until called for.
+This is for printers that have dual power supplies.
+For instance some setups have a separate power supply for the heaters.
+In this situation you can save power by leaving the power supply off until needed.
 If you don't know what this is leave it.

 ![Thermometer](/assets/images/config/thermal.jpg){: .floater}